Digital Photography Tips, Tutorials and Resources

 Reduce the size of the image by width to fit your website’s standard blog featured thumbnail size.
 You will see that the height will adjust automatically.

 Next, go to File » Save for Web.

 It will open a window where you will see the settings to save your photo.
 You can optimize file format, manage quality, and more.

 You can check the quality of the optimized image in the preview.

 Once you are satisfied with your settings, click on the Save button and it will ask you where to save the image on your computer.

 You can now upload this file to your WordPress Media Library for use on your website.

-Photoshop is a little expensive, but the features worth it and you will have full control over optimizing your images.
+Photoshop and Lightroom can be little expensive, but the features are worth it and you will have full control over optimizing your images.
 However, if you don’t want to go for a premium method to optimize your images, then we recommend that you use GIMP.